ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 client issues a POST request to `[leader]/upload_finish` with a payload constructed as described below.

+[OPEN ISSUE: Should the request URL encode the PA task?
+This would be necessary if we make `upload_start` an idempotent GET per issue#48.]

 [OPEN ISSUE: @chris-wood: Can't the leader determine if helpers are "online"?
 This seems to reveal information that's specific to clients.
 Imagine, for example, that clients are prohibited from talking to helpers but not the leader.